resgroup/hill-of-towie-open-source-analysis/scripts/wake_steering_analysis/README.md

 # Hill of Towie open dataset (v2)

-Operational and remote-sensing data from Hill of Towie, a 21-turbine Siemens SWT-2.3-VS-82 wind farm in Scotland.
-Version 2 extends the v1 release (2016 → 2024-08) to 2026-04 and adds three new data tiers: high-resolution turbine fastlog, two LiDARs, and telemetry from the Dynamic Yaw wind farm controller tested Jan–Apr 2026.
+Wind turbine and LiDAR data from Hill of Towie, a 21-turbine Siemens SWT-2.3-VS-82 wind farm in Scotland.
+Version 2 extends the v1 release (2016 → 2024-08) to 2026-04 and adds three new data tiers: high-resolution (~1Hz) turbine data, 10-min and high-resolution data from two LiDARs, and telemetry from the Dynamic Yaw wind farm controller tested Jan–Apr 2026.

 ## Contents